CityofSantaMonica/SalarySchedules.Client/data/README.md

 ###The bargaining units represented in the schedule

-An individual bargaining unit is made up of its Code and Name, e.g.
+An individual bargaining unit is made up of its code and name, e.g.

 ```javascript
 {
   "Code": "ATA",